What is grain-free dog food?

 In actuality, Meat sources such as beef, dairy, poultry are more likely to be the allergy source.
 Therefore, Some animals can develop allergies to grains.
 So, the treatment of food allergies should take place under the care of veterinarians, so pet owners realize how to perform a proper dietary elimination trial.

 What about boutique and exotic ingredients?

 Heart disease is most common in animals, affecting 10-15% of all dogs with even higher rates in Cavalier King Charles Spaniels, Doberman Pinschers, and Boxer dogs.

-Most nutritional recommendations emphasis on treating dogs with heart disease, and there is .less information on the role of diet in causing heart disease.
+Seriously, Most nutritional recommendations emphasize treating dogs with heart disease.
+And there is less information on the role of diet in causing heart disease.

-It appears that intake may be increasing dogs’ risk for heart disease because owners have fallen prey to the many myths and misperceptions about pet food.
+Basically, It appears that intake may be increasing dogs’ risk for heart disease.
+Because owners have fallen prey to the many myths and misperceptions about pet food.

-In dogs, Golden Retrievers and Cocker Spaniels found to be at risk for DCM caused by taurine deficiency, and one study showed that Cocker Spaniels with DCM developed when given taurine supplementation.
+In dogs, Golden Retrievers and Cocker Spaniels found to be at risk for DCM caused by taurine deficiency.
+So, one study showed that Cocker Spaniels with DCM developed when given taurine supplementation.
 Since then, additional studies have shown associations between dietary factors and taurine deficiency in dogs, such as rice bran, high fiber diets, and deficient protein diets.

 Top Food Alternatives for Dogs with Allergies

 Animal Protein as the Major Ingredient

 Animal protein sources that commonly included in pet foods include beef, chicken, lamb, fish, fish meal, meat.
 And also bone meal, dried egg, meat byproducts, and meat meal.
 Recently, novel protein sources such as rabbit, salmon, duck, and turkey have also included in some dog and cat foods